HypaThonk-DiGist/Thonk-M-P-C/README.md

 # One-Learning-a-Day-One-Subject-at-a-Time
 A project which contains one theorem/principle/conjecture/factor for each day.
-The subjects involves in this are as follows
+The subjects involved in this are as follows

 1) Maths